gDoe24/tattoo-api/backend/README.md

 ## Resources/Endpoints

 *Note: In order to use many of the following endpoints, you will need to obtain the necessary json web tokens in accordance with the endpoint's authorization restrictions.
-See [developer section](#developers) for more details*
+See [testing section](#testing) for more details*
 #### GET /

 *   Returns "Healthy" if the api is up and running properly